irkwan/Tugas2-Ca-IRK2015/Erick Wijaya - 13515057/README.md

 ## RSA With GUI
 ### Run
-To run the application, download and unzip [MainGUI.zip](https://github.com/wijayaerick/Tugas2-Ca-IRK2015/blob/master/Erick%20Wijaya%20-%2013515057/MainGUI.zip) then open RSA-GUI.exe.
+To run the application, download and unzip from [Release](https://github.com/wijayaerick/Tugas2-Ca-IRK2015/releases) then open RSA-GUI.exe.
 Please note that currently the GUI application only works in Windows.
 If you have different OS, you can read the CLI documentation below the tutorial.

 ### Tutorial
 These are steps to use the RSA with GUI app.